nweijenb2001/emfma/README.txt

-This supporting information contains all subfolders and files used in the case study.
+Supplementary documentation for the paper "Robust policy evaluation in material flow analysis under deep uncertainty."
+Python, Excel, and CSV files used in the case study are provided.
 Although the full model is not included, intermediate results are available, allowing the data to be explored and plots to be generated.
 Below is a description of each component:

 data/: